 - All food vendors at Canal Convergence will be required to use food service disposables that are compostable and/or biodegradable.

 - Patrons will be encouraged to bring reusable water bottles from home that may be filled at water stations at the event, diverting plastic bottles from the landfill.

-- Canal Convergence is partnering with rideshare companies to encourage carpooling to the Scottsdale Waterfront for the event.
-This will help lower carbon emissions, reduce fuel consumption and relieve parking congestion.
+- Canal Convergence has partnered with rideshare companies to encourage carpooling to the Scottsdale Waterfront for the event.
+This helps lower carbon emissions, reduces fuel consumption, and relieves parking congestion.

 - Biking to the event is encouraged.
-Additional partners like Lime Bike and Bird are available for bicycle rentals, enabling visitors to enjoy a leisurely ride through Old Town Scottsdale or along the Waterfront on their way to Canal Convergence.
+Enjoy a leisurely ride through Old Town Scottsdale or along the Waterfront on your way to Canal Convergence.

-- Scottsdale Public Art is working with Scottsdale Solid Waste and local artists to develop proposals to use metal recycled from old Dumpsters to build permanent trash and recycling receptacles along the canal banks.
+- Scottsdale Public Art is working with Scottsdale Solid Waste Services and a local artist to use metal recycled from old Dumpsters to build permanent trash and recycling receptacles along the canal banks.